-Step into the kitchen and prepare for a work in a hotel, restaurant or event venue.
-You can also study for a HND at the College!
+Step into the kitchen and prepare for a career in a hotel, restaurant or event venue.

-You’ll gain plenty of hands-on experience and have the opportunity to practise all that you learn in our kitchens.
-You can showcase your skills in the real world and work in the College’s own restaurant and catering company.
+You’ll gain plenty of hands-on experience and have the opportunity to practise in our industry standard kitchens.
+You can showcase your skills in the real world within your industry placement.

 What will I learn?

 You can take your first steps by learning all of the basic cookery methods and food and beverage service skills on the level 1 and 2 programmes.
-You could also have the opportunity to supervise a kitchen team in McLeods Restaurant and learn about recipe development, food sourcing and production.
+You could also have the opportunity to supervise a kitchen team and learn about recipe development, food sourcing and production.
 Progress further onto a level 3 qualification where you'll learn supervisory skills too.
-You also have the opportunity to study for a HND in Event Management at the College.

 Find out the difference between a Hospitality & Catering course and a study programme below.